 Many of you want to know more about the dances we teach so here's a brief overview of some of the most exciting and beautiful dances in the world.

-Samba is a Brazilian musical genre and dance style, with its roots in Africa via the West African slave trade and African religious traditions, particularly of Angola and the Congo, through the Samba de Roda genre of the north-eastern state of Bahia, from which it derived.
+The samba is considered the dance of celebration and joy at Carnival celebrations in Brazil.
+Lively and rhythmical.
 The international Ballroom version of Samba is a lively, rhythmical dance with elements from Brazilian Samba.
 Most steps are danced with a slight downward bouncing or dropping action.
 This action is created through the bending and straightening of the knees, with bending occurring on the beats of 1 and 2, and the straightening occurring inbetween.
 However, unlike the bouncing of Polka, for example, there is no considerable bobbing.
 Also, Samba has a specific hip action, different from that in Ballroom Latin dances (Rumba and Cha- Cha).